calysteon/Arphsy/README.md

 # advaJS

-This is the code repository for the "Sunlight for Darcula: Autonomous Variable Reassignment" paper
+This is the repository for the "Sunlight for Darcula: Autonomous Variable Reassignment" paper

 # Requirements